 Former poker pro Annie Duke and Patrick Basham, the author of Gambling: A Healthy Bet, appeared on Fox Business on January 31st,.
 The two discussed gambling with John Stossel, the host of the show, and pointed out several reasons why online gambling should be legalised in the U.S., and Duke stressed that less than 1 percent of the people have gambling problems compared to alcohol, where 7-9 percent of the people have alcohol related problems.

-some great points made there.
 That state lottery is a complete rip off lol. the government take 50% of your bet and then if you win you get taxed again! absolutely shocking.
-At least Dick Turpin wore a mask when robbing people Good luck Americans! i hope your Government and politicians stop trying to "protect you from yourselves"
+At least Dick Turpin wore a mask when robbing people Big Smile

 Excellent interview.
 Many excellent points were made.
 I highly recommend watching it.
 Annie Duke made a particularly good point on the percentage of drinkers with problem versus that of gamblers.